Dead as Dreams

-Dead as Dreams is the only studio album by Weakling.
+Dead as Dreams is the only studio album by American black metal band Weakling.
 It was recorded in 1998 and released in 2000, through the tUMULt record label, while the band itself ceased activity in 1999.
-The title of the album comes from a line in the movie Legend.
+The title of the album comes from a line in the movie Legend, while the art featured on the cover is a print by Spanish artist Francisco Goya titled Buen Viaje from the set Los caprichos.

 Release

 Dead as Dreams was initially released on cassette, double-vinyl and CD.
 The tape version was limited to 300 copies.